khiajohnson/website/content/cv.md

 ## conference presentations

+🔜 Johnson, K. A. (2021, Accepted).
+Leveraging the uniformity framework to examine crosslinguistic similarity for long-lag stops in spontaneous Cantonese-English bilingual speech.
+Interspeech 2021, Brno, Czechia, August 30-September 3.

+🔜 Soo, R., Johnson, K. A., & Babel, M. (2021, Accepted).
+Sound change in spontaneous bilingual speech: A corpus study on the Cantonese n-l merger in Cantonese-English bilinguals.
+Interspeech 2021, Brno, Czechia, August 30-September 3.

 🔜 Johnson, K. A. & Babel, M. (2021, Accepted).
 Language contact within the bilingual: Adapting a model from sound change to crosslinguistic influence.
 The 13th International Symposium on Bilingualism (ISB13), Virtual, July 9-14. [[abstract]](/pdfs/johnson-babel-isb13-abstract.pdf)

 🔜 Lloy, A., Johnson, K. A., & Babel, M. (2021, Accepted).
 Examining the roles of language familiarity and bilingualism in talker recognition.
 The 13th International Symposium on Bilingualism (ISB13), Virtual, July 9-14. [[abstract]](/pdfs/lloy-johnson-babel-isb13-abstract.pdf)

-🔜 Johnson, K. A. & Babel, M. (2021, Accepted).
+Johnson, K. A. & Babel, M. (2021).
 Uniformity and crosslinguistic influence in Cantonese-English bilingual stops.
 The 3rd International Symposium on Bilingual and L2 Processing in Adults and Children, Virtual, June 3-4. [[abstract]](/pdfs/johnson-babel-isbpac3-abstract.pdf) [[poster]](/pdfs/johnson-babel-isbpac3-poster.pdf)

 Johnson, K. A. & Babel, M. (2020).
 The role of passage length in acoustic voice variability in bilingual speech.
 The 179th Meeting of the Acoustical Society of America, Virtual, December 7–11. [[poster]](/pdfs/johnson-babel-asa179-poster.pdf) [[materials]](https://osf.io/b6hpx/)